bajsolinowich/wp-ajax-page-loader/readme.md

 ## Development

 Interested in hacking on this script?
 Install dependencies with `npm install` and then run Gulp: `gulp`.
 This will lint the main script, assemble the script bundles, and minify the results.

-A bit of background for developers: [a few issues with history.js](https://stackoverflow.com/questions/11230581/is-there-an-alternative-to-history-js) (which many infinite scrolling implementations rely on).

 *Pull requests, issues, and comments are welcome!*